microsoft/playwright/docs/src/ci-intro.md

     - `AZCOPY_TENANT_ID`

    For a detailed guide on how to authorize a service principal using a client secret, refer to [this Microsoft documentation](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-authorize-azure-active-directory#authorize-a-service-principal-by-using-a-client-secret-1).
-1. Add a step that uploads HTML report to Azure Storage.
+1. Add a step that uploads the HTML report to Azure Storage.

-    ```yaml
+    ```yaml title=".github/workflows/playwright.yml"
     ...
         - name: Upload HTML report to Azure
           shell: bash